jmuheim/mozaic-blueboard/legacy/README.md

 - In its settings, select `MIDI`, make sure that `Virtual MIDI` is set as `MIDI Input Port`
     - Now tap on some buttons on the BlueBoard to make sure that the MIDI signals arrive as expected (they should be displayed in the `LOG`)
 - You can now start to add MIDI bindings, yay!

-## Giving audio feedback

-Triggering some feature using the BlueBoard often will result in an immediately perceivable feedback inside the running app.
-For example when toggling Play/Pause in AUM, the respective icon will visually change.
-In some other cases (especially when running multiple apps side by side while only seeing the front most) there will be no such feedback, for example when triggering some feature in a loaded AUv3 or an app in the background; or simply when switching between BlueBoard spaces (by tapping-and-holding its button for a second).

-As interacting with a foot controller can be a bit tricky at times, you may want to receive feedback in such a situation, so you can be sure that everything worked out as intented.
-Imagine you wanted to switch from space `A` to `B`, but you didn't hold the `B` button long enough.
-So you'd still be in space `A`, but because you don't get any feedback you'd think you're in space `B`!

-While the BlueBoard's buttons can be illuminated to give feedback upon interaction, this seems to be [buggy](https://forum.audiob.us/discussion/comment/831829/#Comment_831829).
-So we're not using this feature at all (it's also quite limited and probably hard to read while performing).
-Instead, you can let some AUv3 sampler listen to the different MIDI notes sent from this script, and play a specific audio file upon it.

-For example, I have added [Chameleon](https://apps.apple.com/us/app/chameleon-auv3-sampler-plugin/id1456474953) as another audio channel in AUM, and configured to send the script's MIDI also to it (snake-like arrow button).
-Now I have loaded a custom preset in Chameleon which plays an audio file "Space 1 selected" when MIDI note `0` arrives, or "Space 2 selected" when MIDI note `32` arrives, etc.

-You can add such an audio file for each available note (`0` to `127`).
-For example, if you want to toggle the effect of your guitar using the `B` button in space `C`, you can assign an audio file "Toggled guitar effect" to MIDI note `66`.
-Such audio files can easily be generated using a Text-To-Speech engine like <https://voicemaker.in/>.

-For live situations, you probably don't want the audience to hear these audio feedbacks.
-Try to pan them completely to one side (left) of the stereo output, and listen to them by headphones (or monitors).
-Then forward only the other side (right) to the PA system (you may need an audio splitter cable for this).

 ## Additional info